Don Davies

-Donald Vincent Davies (born January 16, 1963) is a Canadian politician who has served as the interim leader of the New Democratic Party since 2025 and as the member of Parliament for Vancouver Kingsway since 2008.
+Donald Vincent Davies (born January 16, 1963) is a Canadian lawyer and politician who has been the member of Parliament (MP) for Vancouver Kingsway since 2008.
+A member of the New Democratic Party (NDP), Davies was selected to be interim party leader in 2025 and served until the election of Avi Lewis in the 2026 leadership election.

 Early life and career

 Davies was born in Edmonton, Alberta.
 He earned a Bachelor of Arts in political science and a Bachelor of Laws at the University of Alberta.
 He later worked as a researcher at the Legislative Assembly of Alberta.
 From 1989 to 1991, he was executive assistant for policy and communications to Ray Martin, leader of the official opposition of Alberta.

 Davies and his family moved to Vancouver in 1991.
 In 1992, he became the director of legal services for Teamsters Canada (Local 31), a position he held until his election to the House of Commons in 2008.

 Political career

 Davies was first elected during the 2008 federal election.
-He received 15,933 votes, winning the riding by almost 3,000 votes over his nearest competitor.
+He received 15,933 votes in Vancouver Kingsway, winning the riding by almost 3,000 votes over his nearest competitor.
 Davies was re-elected in the 2011 election, receiving over 50 percent of the votes cast and winning by 10,300 votes over his nearest competitor.
 In 2015, he was re-elected for his third term, receiving 46 percent of the vote and leading his nearest competitor by over 8,000 votes.
-Davies was re-elected in the 2019 federal election, obtaining 49 percent of the vote, and leading his nearest competitor by over 11,000 votes.
-This makes him the longest-serving member of Parliament (MP) in the history of the Vancouver Kingsway riding and the first MP to ever win the riding four times.
+Davies was re-elected in the 2019 federal election, obtaining 49 percent of the vote and leading his nearest competitor by over 11,000 votes.
+This made him the longest-serving member of Parliament (MP) in the history of Vancouver Kingsway and the first MP ever to win the riding four times.

 In the 40th Parliament, Davies served as NDP critic for Public Safety and National Security, vice-chair of the House of Commons Standing Committee on Public Safety and National Security and deputy critic for Western Diversification.
 In the 41st Parliament, Davies served as Official Opposition critic for Citizenship, Immigration and Multiculturalism, and vice-chair of the House of Commons Standing Committee on Citizenship, Immigration and Multiculturalism, and then as Official Opposition critic for International Trade, deputy critic for Citizenship, Immigration and Multiculturalism, and vice-chair of the House of Commons Standing Committee on International Trade.
-A member of a number of parliamentary groups, he serves on the executives of the Canada–China, Canada–Philippines, and Canada–Europe Parliamentary Associations, and is a Canadian parliamentary delegate to the Council of Europe.
+A member of a number of parliamentary groups, he serves on the executives of the Canada–China, Canada–Philippines, and Canada–Europe parliamentary associations, and is a Canadian parliamentary delegate to the Council of Europe.